DmytriiB/AP-FRQ-2025/Q1/README.md

 This section contains my analysis of Question 1 (Methods and Control Structures):

 #### My initial approach during the exam:
-- My intial aproach was to just use the if and else statements.
+- My intial aproach was to use Math.min to compare.

 #### My revised solution after review:
 - Ideas here